-\NI (ii) We saw in Remark~\ref{rmk:poly} that one can use sc-smooth partitions of unity in the polyfold setting to construct a finite dimensional manifold $M$ with section $\Sss: M\to E_A$ that is a global chart for $X$.
+\NI (ii) We saw in Remark~\ref{rmk:poly} that in the polyfold setting one can use an sc-smooth partition of unity to construct a finite dimensional branched manifold $M$ with section $\Sss: M\to E_A$ that is a global chart for $X$.
 One can think of the extra coordinates $t\in \De_J$ (with $\sum t_i = 1$) as a kind of \lq external' partition of unity that gives a more indirect way to patch the different coordinate charts together. $\er$ \end{rmk}

 \MS

 \NI {\bf The boundary collar.} We now consider lifts to $Y_{\Vv,J,\,\ve}$ of the following collar on $\p \De_J$

 where $b_J = (\frac 1{|J|},\cdots, \frac 1{|J|})$ is the barycenter of $\De_J$ and $w< \frac1{4|J|}$; see Figure~\ref{fig:3}.
 Note that any $t\in \De_J$ with at least one component $t_i< w$ is in the image of this collar.
 In order to get maximal control over the collar we will not define it on all of $\p Y_{\Vv,J,\,\ve} $ since much of $\p Y_{\Vv,J,\,\ve} $ is irrelevant to the task at hand.
 Indeed, we are only interested in boundary points $(e,x; t)$ with $x\in \TV_{IJ}$ for $I\subsetneq J$ while, by Proposition~\ref{prop:Y}, a general boundary point has a set that is usually strictly larger than the overlap $\TV_{IJ}$ (which is defined in \eqref{eq:VIJ}).
 Although the submersion axiom \eqref{eq:subm0} implies that each $\TV_{IJ}$ is a submanifold in $V_J$ of codimension $\dim(E_{J\less I})$, we will make the following definition of the \lq boundary' of $V_J$: